riscv-software-src/riscv-tools/README.md

 	$ sudo apt-get install autoconf automake autotools-dev curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc

-Note: This requires GCC >= 4.8 for C++11 support (including thread_local).
+_Note:_ This requires a compiler with C++11 support (e.g. GCC >= 4.8).
-To use a compiler different than the default (for example on OS X), use:
+To use a compiler different than the default, use:

 	$ CC=gcc-5 CXX=g++-5 ./build.sh

-One way to get a working gcc is to install [Homebrew](http://brew.sh) and issue

-	$ brew install gcc
+_Note for OS X:_ We recommend using [Homebrew](http://brew.sh) to install the dependencies (`gawk gnu-sed gmp mpfr libmpc isl`) or even to install the tools [directly](https://github.com/riscv/homebrew-riscv).
+This repo will build with Apple's command-line developer tools (clang) in addition to gcc.

 # <a name="newlibman"></a>The RISC-V GCC/Newlib Toolchain Installation Manual